uikit/uikit-site/docs/pages/modal.md

 ## Full modifier

 To create a modal, that fills the entire page, add the `.uk-modal-full` class.
-It is also recommended adding the `.uk-modal-close-full` class to the close button, so that it adapts its styling.
+It is also recommended to add the `.uk-modal-close-full` class to the close button, so that it adapts its styling.

 ```html
 <div class="uk-modal-full" uk-modal>